Nebo15/sage/README.md

 [![Deps Status](https://beta.hexfaktor.org/badge/all/github/Nebo15/sage.svg)](https://beta.hexfaktor.org/github/Nebo15/sage) [![Inline docs](http://inch-ci.org/github/nebo15/sage.svg)](http://inch-ci.org/github/nebo15/sage) [![Build Status](https://travis-ci.org/Nebo15/sage.svg?branch=master)](https://travis-ci.org/Nebo15/sage) [![Coverage Status](https://coveralls.io/repos/github/Nebo15/sage/badge.svg?branch=master)](https://coveralls.io/github/Nebo15/sage?branch=master) [![Ebert](https://ebertapp.io/github/Nebo15/sage.svg)](https://ebertapp.io/github/Nebo15/sage)

-Sage is a dependency-free implementation of [Sagas](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) pattern in pure Elixir.
+Sage is a dependency-free implementation of [Sagas](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) pattern in pure Elixir and provides set of features on top of.

 It is a go to way when you dealing with distributed transactions, especially with an error recovery/cleanup.
 Sage does it's best to guarantee that either all of the transactions in a saga are successfully completed or compensating that all of the transactions did run to amend a partial execution.